 As far as accuracy, the raptors were quite well done for what was known back in ’93, aside from their hands.
 The palms of real raptor hands (as well of those of all theropods) always faced each other, not down.
 The animals always looked like they were about to clap in applause at the fantastical world of prehistory.

 Did they hunt in packs?
 Some scientists don’t think so, but there is some evidence that they might have.
 Groups of deinonychus have been found with the remains of their prey, the herbivorous tenontosaurus.
 This could represent wild, “mob” feeding without any true cooperation, but the footprints of multiple raptors have also been discovered together, suggesting that they traveled side by side at least on occasion.

 JURASSIC WORLD: FALLEN KINGDOM

-There’s a plethora of new dinosaurs being unleashed in Fallen Kingdom, including the Allosaurus and the Baryonyx.
-There’s also the Carnotaurus, a theropod with bull-like horns.
+Fallen Kingdom unleashed a plethora of new dinosaurs, including the allosaurus and the baryonyx.
+There’s also the carnotaurus, a theropod with bull-like horns.
 The overlapping scales of the movie version are consistent with actual fossilized skin impressions, but the crocodilian spikes on its back are an exaggeration.
-Stygimoloch, a small bone-headed herbivore, also makes a appearance, and while there’s some debate over whether the real animal was simply a juvenile Pachycephalosaurus, its portrayal in the film is pretty spot-on.
+Stygimoloch, a small bone-headed herbivore, also makes an appearance.
+There’s some debate over whether the animal was simply a juvenile pachycephalosaurus, but its portrayal in the film is pretty spot-on.

-While our favorite dinosaur movies may be exaggerated for the sake of entertainment, they are still clearly steeped in science, and the moviemakers definitely do their research.
+While our favorite dinosaur movies are exaggerated for the sake of entertainment, they are still clearly steeped in science, and the moviemakers definitely do their research.
 The Jurassic saga also reminds us that theories, no matter how firmly believed, can sometimes turn out to be wrong.

 What is your favorite representation of dinosaurs in pop culture?
-Let Your Geek Sideshow and tell us in the comments!
+Keep the conversation going over at side.show/geekgroup, and don’t forget to Let Your Geek Sideshow!